-It takes at least five years to fully train an Ettinger craftsperson – almost as long as it takes to train a brain surgeon.
-Each product requires around 50 stages to be fully mastered, this attention to detail in part explains why Ettinger has been the go-to British luxury leather goods manufacturer for over eight decades.
+It takes at least five years to fully train an Ettinger craftsperson because each product requires around 50 stages to be mastered.
+This attention to detail partly explains why Ettinger has been the go-to British small leather goods manufacturer for over eight decades.

-And while the notion of making products that are made to last might be traditional compared to the pace of modern consumerism, the company’s timeless designs feel as current today as they did 82 years ago, a point proven at Ettinger’s debut at London Collections Men in June 2016.
-Don’t miss them as they return this year to the designer showrooms attended by fashion buyers, influential press and the sartorially savvy.
+Given the hectic pace of modern consumerism, the notion of making products that are made to last might be considered old-fashioned, but the company’s timeless designs feel as current today as they did 82 years ago, a point proved at Ettinger’s debut at London Collections Men in 2016.
+Since then the brand has also attended trade shows in New York and Milan, confirming its status as a key men’s style accessories brand.

-Today, Ettinger is firmly at the heart of British leather goods manufacturing, with elegant style that is imbued with typical English flair.
-Living up to the strapline, ‘to each their own’, many of their products can be personalised and there is even a bespoke corporate gift service, which conveys all the credentials of a reputable British manufacturer onto any gift.
+Living up to the strapline, ‘to each their own’, many of Ettinger’s products can be personalised and there is a bespoke corporate gift service.

-In the end, it comes down to the experience.
-When you touch an Ettinger product, you can almost feel the history, you can see the quality and you know that you’re holding a thing of beauty.
-But to see it is to believe it: visitors are always welcome, by appointment, to the showroom in London to experience the special world of Ettinger.
+In the end, it comes down to the experience: when you touch an Ettinger product, you can sense its history, feel the quality and know that you’re holding a thing of beauty.
+But to see it is to believe it, so visitors are always welcome, by appointment, to the showroom in London to experience the world of Ettinger firsthand.